Root Awakening

 He set it down.

-Alex had moved on, following his own thread, connecting Claire’s argument to something in Ostrom’s work on commons, and Dale sat on his stool and watched the conversation continue without him and understood, with the specific, quiet horror of a man catching himself in the act, that he had not said her name once tonight.
+Alex moved on, following his own thread, connecting Claire’s argument to Ostrom’s work on commons, and Dale sat on his stool and watched the conversation continue without him and understood, with the specific, quiet horror of a man catching himself in the act, that he had not said her name once tonight.

 The armor was total.
 It did not require his attention.
 It ran on its own.